You don’t have to do anything to defer your State Pension - it will automatically defer until you claim it.

 Lump sum payment

-You may choose to get a one-off lump sum payment if you put off claiming your State Pension for at least 12 months in a row.
+You can choose to get a one-off lump sum payment if you put off claiming your State Pension for at least 12 months in a row.
 This will include interest of 2% above the Bank of England base rate.

-Your extra State Pension counts as income and you have to pay tax on it.
-Your lump sum is taxed at the highest tax rate that applies to your other income.
+Your extra State Pension counts as income - you may have to pay tax on it.

 Get help and advice